MarieMelodyF/Fleet/README.md

 This app is a site that lists all existing films.
 You can get information about these movies,
-Search a movie by title,
+See all cast and crew members (on film details), Search a movie by title,
 Create an account,
 Add to favorites (if account is created),